waidyanatha/openeew-detection/README.md

 This is a simple docker-compose configuration to startup a new OpenEEW detection system.
 It ingests data from OpenEEW sensors via an MQTT broker, and triggers for individual sensors using a detection method.
 These events are then sent to a multi-station logic script that checks time and distance proximity for sensors before declaring an earthquake.

 ## Quick start
-If you wish to run the OpenEEW detection system, you can use the following command after [installing Docker Desktop](https://www.docker.com/get-started):
+Install [Docker](https://www.docker.com/get-started) and run a detector container with the following command.

 ```shell script
 docker run \